mongodb/docs-tools/giza/giza/translate/documentation/README.rst

     * phrase_table_name and reordering_name are a bit trickier.
 In general they are 'phrase_table' and 'reordering_table' in some cases- mainly when doing factorized or OSM models- this name changes to something like ``phrase_table.0-0,1``.
 This would be found under ``project/0/working/train/model``.
 As such you can't actually know exactly what the answer is before you run it.
 Usually this will just cause an error late in the script (around tuning or testing) and you'll have to fix the name at then rerun the whole script or those sections if you feel like editing the initial script.

   * Specify your training_parameters.
 If you know what you want to run you can just make a simple yaml attribute.
 If you make a list, as shown in the example, it will run all combinations of the parameters in parallel using as many processes as the pool-size allows.

+    * One notable parameter is "score_options".
+These have a slightly different syntax than the others as you can see from ``translate_full.yaml``.
+These are flags instead of just strings, and you can put multiple in each line.
+There are three options: ``--GoodTuring``, ``--NoLex``, and ``--OnlyDirect``.
+I recommend using ``--GoodTuring`` and not the others, but you can choose to use them by just putting them all on one line separated by spaces.
+To use none of these options, just put in an empty string ``""``

   * Run the build model command in the background.
 Expect it to take a long time.
 It should email you if it succeeds, however make sure to monitor if the process is still running. ``ps aux | grep 'moses'`` usually does the trick.
   * Look at ``data.csv`` in the project directory to get the results from the test.
 The highest BLEU score is the best result.
   * To see a sample from the model, look at ``project/0/working/test.en-es.translate.es`` (note es will be your target language).